kaltura/media-framework/nginx-live-module/README.md

 Since reading / writing to object storage may be slow, all the read / write operations are performed asynchronously.
 The write operation does not block the nginx process, and additional segments may be created while a write operation is pending.

-This presents a challenge - when some segment is created, the module has to wait until the media of the segment is written, before it can start writing an updated index file that references the segment.
+This presents a challenge - when a segment is created, the module has to wait until the media of the segment is written, before it can start writing an updated index file that references the segment.
 Otherwise, if the module is restarted, and it restores its state from storage, the index file may contain references to media files that do not exist in storage.